 These indemnification obligations will rank equally in right of payment with other general unsecured obligations of CenterPoint Houston.
-The indemnities described above will survive the resignation or removal of the trustee and the termination of the sale agreement and include reasonable fees and expenses of investigation and litigation (including reasonable attorneys' fees and expenses).
-The representations and warranties described above under the caption "- CenterPoint Houston's Representations and Warranties" are made under existing law as in effect as of the date of issuance of the transition bonds.
-CenterPoint Houston will not indemnify any party for any changes of law after the issuance of the transition bonds, including by means of legislative enactment, constitutional amendment or voter initiative, or for any liability resulting solely from a downgrade in the ratings on such transition bonds.
+The indemnities described above will survive the resignation or removal of the trustee and the termination of the applicable sale agreement and include reasonable fees and expenses of investigation and litigation (including reasonable attorneys' fees and expenses).
+The representations and warranties described above under the caption "-CenterPoint Houston's Representations and Warranties" are made under existing law as in effect as of the date of issuance of the related series of transition bonds.
+CenterPoint Houston will not indemnify any party for any changes of law after the issuance of the related series of transition bonds or for any liability resulting solely from a downgrade in the ratings on such series of transition bonds.

 CenterPoint Houston's Limited Obligation to Undertake Legal Action.
-As described in clause 9 above under "-CenterPoint Houston's Covenants," the sale agreement will require CenterPoint Houston to institute any action or proceeding reasonably necessary to compel performance by the PUCT or the State of Texas of any of their obligations or duties under the Restructuring Act, the financing order or the related issuance advice letter with respect to the transferred transition property.
-Except for the foregoing and subject to CenterPoint Houston's further covenant to fully preserve, maintain and protect our interests in the transition property, CenterPoint Houston will not be under any obligation to appear in, prosecute or defend any legal action that is not incidental to its obligations under the sale agreement and that in its opinion may involve it in any expense or liability.
+As described in clause 9 above under "-CenterPoint Houston's Covenants," each sale agreement will require CenterPoint Houston to institute any action or proceeding reasonably necessary to compel performance by the PUCT or the State of Texas of any of their obligations or duties under the Restructuring Act, the applicable financing order or any related issuance advice letter with respect to the transferred transition property.
+Except for the foregoing and subject to CenterPoint Houston's further covenant to fully preserve, maintain and protect our interests in the transition property, CenterPoint Houston will not be under any obligation to appear in, prosecute or defend any legal action that is not incidental to its obligations under the applicable sale agreement and that in its opinion may involve it in any expense or liability.